cisagov/Malcolm/README.md

 ## <a name="Upload"></a>Capture file and log archive upload

-Malcolm serves a web browser-based upload form for uploading PCAP files and Zeek logs over HTTPS on port 8443 (eg., [https://localhost:8443](https://localhost:8443) if you are connecting locally).
+Malcolm serves a web browser-based upload form for uploading PCAP files and Zeek logs at [https://localhost/upload/](https://localhost/upload/) if you are connecting locally.

 ![Capture File and Log Archive Upload](./docs/images/screenshots/malcolm_upload.png)

-Additionally, there is a writable `files` directory on an SFTP server served on port 8022 (eg., `sftp://USERNAME@localhost:8022/files/` if you are connecting locally).
+Additionally, there is a writable `files` directory on an SFTP server served on port 8022 (e.g., `sftp://USERNAME@localhost:8022/files/` if you are connecting locally).

 The types of files supported are: